-I suggest that the same applies to trade secret asset management.
-Yes, organisations can read about trade secret laws, digest published case studies, talk to other companies who are doing it well, etc. etc. but at some point I suggest that the organisation will just have to get on the bike and learn by trial and error about balance and coordination with respect to these valuable but fragile assets.
+We suggest that the same applies to trade secret asset management.
+Yes, organizations can read about trade secret laws, digest published case studies, talk to other companies who are doing it well, etc., but at some point, we suggest that the organization will just have to get on the bike and learn by trial and error about balance and coordination with respect to these valuable but fragile assets.

 Education of employees

-The importance of education of employees about trade secrets cannot be stated enough.
+The importance of the education of employees about trade secrets cannot easily be understated enough.
 It is a self-enlightening process.
 It is crucial to the overall development of the individual participant and the company or organization at large.
-Trade secret education provides the participant with knowledge about the world of trade secrets, and enables informed decisions to be made.
+Trade secret education provides the participant with knowledge about the world of trade secrets and enables informed decisions to be made.

-Yes the organisation’s first attempt at educating all of their employees about trade secret may not be perfect.
+The organization’s first attempt at educating all of their employees about trade secrets may not be perfect.
 But that interaction with employees is really valuable.
 What questions were asked?
 What concerns were raised?
 How should the course material and delivery be improved?
 Who needs more advanced trade secret training?
 Is the training on trade secrets in alignment with how other forms of IP are handled?

 Trade secret policy

-A corporate trade secret policy is a formal declaration of the guiding principles and procedures by which the organisation will operate, typically established by its board of directors, a senior management policy committee or by the Legal / IP function within the organisation
+A corporate trade secret policy is a formal declaration of the guiding principles and procedures by which the organization will operate, typically established by its board of directors, a senior management policy committee, or by the Legal / IP function within the organization

-Yes the first iteration of the organisation’s trade secret policy may need enhancing.
+The first iteration of the organization’s trade secret policy may need enhancing.
 It may not properly address all aspects.
 It may for example have missed required changes to other corporate policies.
-But creating and deploying such a policy forces an organisation to seriously consider what trade secret asset management means to the organisation.
+But creating and deploying such a policy forces an organization to seriously consider what trade secret asset management means to the organization.

 Trade secret process

-A trade secret process can be seen as an agreement to do certain things in a certain way and the larger the organisation, the greater the need for agreements on ways of working.
-The trade secret process is like the memory of the organisation, and without such a process, a lot of effort can be wasted and the same mistakes can be repeated.
+A trade secret process can be seen as an agreement to do certain things in a certain way and the larger the organization, the greater the need for agreements on ways of working.
+The trade secret process is like the memory of the organization, and without such a process, a lot of effort can be wasted and the same mistakes can be repeated.

-Yes, the first version of the organisation’s trade secret process for the handling of such assets might have some weaknesses.
+Yes, the first version of the organization’s trade secret process for the handling of such assets might have some weaknesses.
 The process may not address all events in the life of a trade secret.
 Perhaps the first version of the trade secret process does not address the valuation of such assets or the sharing of such assets with 3rd parties.
-However creating such a process and putting into practice provides an opportunity for great learning.
+However, creating such a process and putting it into practice provides an opportunity for great learning.

 Trade secret metadata